virsas/mod-terraform-aws-cw-rum/README.md

 - **xray_enabled** - If enabled, X Ray will be used to debug the end to end request through all of the AWS services.
 Defaults to false.
 - **excluded_pages** - List of pages to exclude from monitoring.
 By default, the list is empty.
 - **included_pages** - List of pages to monitor.
 If empty, all pages are monitored.
 By default empty list.
-- **favourite_pages** - List of pages that will be flagged as favourite in the RUM.
+- **favorite_pages** - List of pages that will be flagged as favourite in the RUM.
 By default empty list.
 - **sample_rate** - Percent of sessions you would like to collect and analyze.
 1 is 100%, 0.1 is 10%.
 By default it is set to 100%.

 ## Example